-Recent findings

-Evidence suggests that SNAP participants, including children, struggle to meet key dietary guidelines and perform poorly on key health indicators when compared with income-eligible and higher income nonparticipants.
-Children participating in SNAP were more likely to have elevated disease risk and consume more sugar-sweetened beverages (SSBs), more high-fat dairy, and more processed meats than income-eligible nonparticipants.
-However, research suggests that federal food assistance programs with more stringent nutrition standards - the Special Supplemental Nutrition Program for Women, Infants and Children (VIC) and the National School Lunch Program (NSLP) and School Breakfast Program (SBP) - improve dietary quality, increase birth weight and gestation periods, and reduce childhood obesity, infant mortality and healthcare costs
+Recent findings Evidence suggests that SNAP participants, including children, struggle to meet key dietary guidelines and Endence suggess that struke paincipants, including dimiterity, singgene to there key attention gate and higher income nonparticipants.
+Children participating in SNAP were more likely to have elevated disease risk and consume more sugar-sweetened beverages (SSBs), more high-fat dairy, and more processed meats than income eligible nonparticipants.
+However, research suggests that federal food assistance programs with more stringent nutrition standards - the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) and the National School Lunch Program (INSLP) and School Breakfast Program (SBP) - improve dietary quality, increase triate at the end structure in the special back of the school Breakfast Program (SBP). birth weight and gestation periods, and reduce childhood obesity, infant mortality and healthcare costs